 Tommy Piggee, a 2011 graduate of the UMBC/UMC GERO Program is currently a research scientist at AQE Solutions, Largo, MD.
 Dr. Piggee’s focus is on health wellness and chronic disease management of individuals across the life span.
 He is presently participating in evaluation of select HIV/AIDS Programs in Maryland.

-Sarah Canham is a Postdoctoral Research Fellow at the Gerontology Research Centre and Sessional Instructor in the Department of Gerontology at Simon Fraser University (Vancouver, BC).
+Sarah Canham is a University Research Associate at the Gerontology Research Centre and Sessional Instructor in the Department of Gerontology at Simon Fraser University (Vancouver, BC).
 She is the convener of the Aging, Alcohol, and Addictions Interest Group with the Gerontological Association of America (GSA) and co-coordinates the service event, Gerontologists Giving Back at the annual GSA meeting.
 Sarah's dissertation, entitled The Experience of Benzodiazepine Dependence Among Older Women: A Cultural Analysis was funded by a Ruth L. Kirschstein NRSA Individual Predoctoral Fellowship from the National Institutes on Drug Abuse.
 Her research interests include mental health, substance abuse, sleep problems, loneliness, and social isolation in later life.

 Dr. Marx is the Sr. Research Program Coordinator at the Johns Hopkins School of Nursing’s Center for Innovative Care in Aging.
 The current research studies she is working on are examining innovative solutions for dealing with behavioral issues in persons with dementia and home safety in older Latinos.
 Additionally, Dr. Marx is adjunct faculty with the University of Maryland, University College and teaches several courses in the Gerontology department.
 Dr. Marx has her doctorate in Gerontology from the University of Maryland, Baltimore County and a Master’s in Public Health with a concentration in Health Education.
 The topic of her dissertation was Older Men’s Knowledge of Osteoporosis by Race and Risk Factors.
 Her research interests include caregiving, health promotion, and senior housing.